Opinion

 Jeff Bezos has just become the only tech billionaire investing across multiple layers of neurotech

 Bezos now holds positions in clinical brain implants, brain-inspired artificial intelligence and basic neuroscience research, through three structurally different capital vehicles.
 Musk, Gates, Altman, Thiel and Bryan Johnson each occupy a single layer.
-No other publicly visible tech billionaire spans this many.

-Where each position lands
+Where the money lands

 Synchron runs an endovascular brain-computer interface called the Stentrode, threaded through cerebral blood vessels rather than implanted through the skull.
 The company operates in the clinical BCI device layer.
 Bezos Expeditions has held this position since December 2022.